 Tuition Assistance

-Did you know every family receives tuition assistance?
-The difference in the cost to educate and the tuition charged is funded through the generous stewardship of the parishioners of Quincy's four Catholic parishes that sponsor an elementary school: Blessed Sacrament, St. Anthony (St. Dominic School), St. Francis, and St. Peter.
+Every student of Quincy's Catholic elementary schools receives tuition assistance.
+Families only pay a portion of the cost to educate.
+The difference is funded through the generous stewardship of the parishioners of Blessed Sacrament, St. Anthony (St. Dominic School), St. Francis, and St. Peter.

 Required Documentation

-Depending on your application some or all of the following documents may be required:
+Depending on your financial situation, some or all of the following documents may be needed:

-• Copies of all your most recent W-2 Wage and Tax Statements for both the applicant and co-applicant.
+- Copies of your most recent W-2 Wage and Tax Statements for both the applicant and co-applicant.

 Newcomer’s Scholarship